 Sven Spieker

 Sam Hodgkin

-Sam Hodgkin (Organizer) is an assistant professor of Comparative Literature at Yale University.
-He has published on the modern verse, theater, and criticism of Iran, Turkey, the Caucasus, and Central Asia.
-His research engages with theories of representation, translation, and world poetics, and with the history of literary institutions.
-His current book project, entitled “The Nightingales’ Congress: Literary Representatives in the Communist East,” shows how the Soviet internationalist project of world literature emerged from sustained engagement between leftist writers of West and South Asia and state-sponsored writers of the multinational Soviet East.
+Sam Hodgkin (Organizer) teaches in the Comparative Literature Department at Yale University.
+He has published on the classical and modern literature and criticism of Iran, Turkey, the Caucasus, and Central Asia.
+His first book, Persianate Verse and the Poetics of Eastern Internationalism, shows how the Soviet internationalist project of world literature emerged from sustained engagement between leftist writers of West and South Asia and state-sponsored writers of the multinational Soviet East.
+His current book project is “The Garden in Spring: Reencounters with the World of Early Persian Poetics.”

+Sven Spieker